 Amenities:

-When the property is used for shows, such as the Royal Manx Agricultural Show, there are many stands and stalls selling food and drink.
+When the Farm property is used for shows, such as the Royal Manx Agricultural Show, there are many stands and stalls selling food and drink.
 At other times there are no amenities.